AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/property_metadata.md

 To tell the **Property Editor** how it should visually represent the data it is editing, you can give your data some metadata.
 There are two main ways to do this:

 -	If your data is described in a type file, you can use an `editor` block for each type in the data to describe how that type should be represented in the editor.
-See also ~{ The Stingray Type System }~.
+See also ~{ The {{ProductName}} Type System }~.

 -	Or, you can use a compact notation that is expressed purely in JavaScript.
 See ~{ Use the Property Editor component in your UI }~.